 This is quite the surprise for a game that is playable on a potato Intel UHD 610 iGPU.

 So the point being made here is that the vanilla game itself doesn’t require a dedicated graphics card at all; however, if you are an enthusiast and a modder, then a dedicated graphics card is a must.

 Depending on how heavily you mod the game, the sky could be the limit for you.

 Does Minecraft Support Ray Tracing; Do You Need a GeForce RTX Card for Minecraft?

 Yes, Minecraft started supporting Ray Tracing after the release of version 1.16.200.

-It should be noted that ray tracing is only supported by a select few graphics cards that includes NVIDIA GeForce RTX 2000 and GeForce RTX 3000 series GPUs and AMD 6000 series GPUs.
+It should be noted that a select few graphics cards only support ray tracing, including NVIDIA GeForce RTX 2000 and GeForce RTX 3000 series GPUs and AMD 6000 series GPUs.

 Also Read: Do You Need a Graphics Card for Fortnite?